farleykr/my-homepage/resume.md

 ---

 ## Farley Kurt Reynolds II
-farleykreynolds at gmail dot com
+farleykreynolds@gmail.com
 757-636-7432
-<a href="#" download>DOWNLOAD RESUME AS PDF</a>

-*Currently serving as a web developer at NASA's Atmospheric Science Data Center at the Langley Research Center in Hampton, VA*
+* *Currently serving as a web developer at NASA's Atmospheric Science Data Center at the Langley Research Center in Hampton, VA*

 ### TECHNICAL SKILLS